peterbozso/ror2arena/README.md

 # Risk of Rain 2 Arena Mod

+> [!WARNING]
+> This mod is not under active development anymore.
+If you'd like to take it over, please [contact me](https://bozso.dev/).

 Arena is a [Risk of Rain 2](https://en.wikipedia.org/wiki/Risk_of_Rain_2) mod for fighting your friends at the end of each stage.

 See the [mod's readme](src/Arena/Package/README.md) for more details.